kusor/node-workflow-pg-backend/README.md

 And that should be it. `wf` REST API and Runners should take care of properly loading the module on init.

+# TODO:
+- Update types so everything requiring a JSON objects is of JSON type instead of TEXT.

 # Issues